 Right?
 I’m sure it’s quite evident that by taking the time to make a guide on it – I think you definitely should take the time to bring your car seats.

 Not only because going in a car means a child needs a car seat, no matter how “short” the journey, but also because of the safest place for a child on a plane?
 Is in their car seats.
 So when possible, bring them on board.

-Before you take a look at the infographic, here are the things you need for a safe transport of your car seat. :)
+Before you take a look at the infographic, here are the things you need for the safe transport of your car seat. :)

 Using packing peanuts is completely optional!
-But everything else + your own car seat’s cardboard box is needed.!
-If you don’t have your car seat box from when you bought the seat, you can get them online.
+But everything else + your own car seat’s cardboard box is needed!
+If you don’t have your car seat box from when you bought the seat, you can get them some places

 As for a size guide, you are looking at a rough approximate: